vitawebsitedesign/blog/_posts/2019-10-23-read-only-and-immutable-are-separate-c-sharp-concepts.md

 `Concat` calls `FastAllocateString` (which returns a new String instance), then `wstrcpy` is called twice to copy both strings into the new String instance.

-> .NET does NOT mutate the original memory address space of `var1`!
+In the above case, .NET does NOT mutate the original memory address space of `var1`.
+Let me illustrate this in a simpler, yet equivalent example:

 ```c#
 var var1 = "bleh";